-Day 15: Cycle route to Roncesvalles**
+Day 15: To Roncesvalles**

 Day 13: Today, by all means, you should ride up to the illustrious and beautiful Roncesvalles (in French, Roncevaux) Abbey, Spain, crossing the Puerta de Ibañeta (Pass of Ibañeta) at 1057 meters (3468 feet), an 877 meter (2,877 foot) climb above St-Jean-Pied-de-Port in 27 kilometers.
 Roncesvalles is located only 1 kilometer beyond the pass, about 80 meters (260 feet) lower.
 Assuming that you are returning to St-Jean-Pied-de-Port and departing by bike or train to the north, leave your baggage behind.
 There is no GPX file for today, as one rides always on the same highway.